mmatteo-hub/RT2_Assignment1/README.md

 * arena: chosen between *1-original_arena* and *2-fast_arena*

 The output is 2 images and a variable to be read from the Workspace.
-In order to understand the results it is suggested to read the brief report which explains all the procedure of ata analysis.
+In order to understand the results it is suggested to read the brief [report](https://github.com/mmatteo-hub/RT2_Assignment1/blob/statistics_RT1_Assignment1/statistics_results/report/RT2__Report_RT2_Assignment1_pt2.pdf) which explains all the procedure of data analysis.